raynamharris/SingleNeuronSeq_bin/00_rawdata.md

 scp -r <username>@corral.utexas.edu:/corral-tacc/utexas/NeuroEthoEvoDevo$RNAseqProject/$RNAseqJob/00_rawdata .
 ~~~

-To repeat for more directories, modify the RNAseqJob variable.
+To repeat for more directories, modify the RNAseqJob variable and execute again.